JuliusTechCo/JuliusGraph/FAQ.md

 1. What hardware environment can Julius Graph Engine run on?

     The Julius Graph Engine can be deployed to any cloud computer provider, or private on-premise clusters in an organization.
-Julius currently only support AMD/intel x86-64 CPU architecture.

-1. How can a client protect its intellectual property when running the Julius Graph Engine in the cloud?
+2. How can a client protect its intellectual property when running the Julius Graph Engine in the cloud?

     The Julius Graph Engine can be integrated to clients' internal authentication process, so that only authorized personnel have access.
 Julius can be deployed on premise or in a single tenant environment on cloud, providing additional protection.

-1. How much does it cost to license Julius?
+3. How much does it cost to license Julius?

    Developers can access and use Julius for free, the instructions to sign up for developer access is [here](https://github.com/JuliusTechCo/JuliusGraph).
 The cost of commercial licenses depend on the use case and the level of support required, please email info@juliustech.co for licensing questions.